 The first year of the project will focus on collecting both quantitative and qualitative information about race in the History Faculty, both in terms of the experience of staff and students, and in terms of how ideas of race and raced experience are taught and studied.
 Alongside this, we will develop concrete proposals to swiftly address some of the concerns and issues identified, as well as starting to identify and develop longer-term projects.
 The fundamental objective of the REAG will be to embed sustained anti-racist practices and structures within the Faculty, to make a significant contribution to improving understanding of the histories of raced experience in Britain and globally, and to foster the careers of Black, Asian and minority ethnic students and scholars.

-Plans for action coordinated by the REAG for Michaelmas and Hilary Term include:
+Activities coordinated by the REAG for Hilary Term 2021 include:

 The REAG will draw on and reinforce the important work already undertaken in a number of areas by students and staff, particularly in the wake of the Rhodes Must Fall Campaign since 2016, and in response to the Royal Historical Society’s 2018 report on Race, Ethnicity and Equality in UK History.
 That work includes initiatives across several areas: